strowk/sup/README.md

-sup                # Stash, pull, and restore changes sup --continue     # Continue after resolving a conflict sup --abort        # Abort and restore previous state
+sup                # Stash, pull, and restore changes sup --continue     # Continue after resolving a conflict sup --abort        # Abort and restore previous state sup --message "Your commit message"  # Stash, pull, restore, and commit with a message sup -m "Your commit message"  # Short form for --message
 ```

 ### Typical Workflow